Michigan Minimum Auto Insurance Requirements in 2024 (Coverage You Need in MI)

 The average lease is anywhere from two to three years, which means you pay a payment to the lender during this time and turn the car in after you make the last payment.
 You get a new car to lease at this point, which means you never own your car.

-The lender then comes up with an agreement you must sign to repay the loan in the agreed upon time.
+The lender then comes up with an agreement you must sign to repay the loan in the agreed-upon time.
 Once you make the last payment, the car is officially yours.

-When you lease or finance your car, you must carry full coverage until your car is paid off.
-If you do not carry full coverage, your lender sends you a notice requiring you get a policy in place immediately.
+When you lease or finance your car, you must carry full coverage auto insurance until your car is paid off.
+If you do not carry full coverage, your lender sends you a notice requiring you to get a policy in place immediately.
 If you fail to purchase full coverage insurance for your vehicle, your lender can do it for you.

 You are required to pay the premiums, and they’re almost always more expensive from the lender than they are if you shop for your policy.